TUM-DSE/seminars/SoSe2022-sys-seminar-README.md

 ## Paper reading list

-Please use the following list to bid for papers:
+Please use the following list to select a paper (FCFS):

 - [Paper list]() [TBD]